 Micro

-Seven Model AP15, PC-Alarm Panel, transmits Ademcoâ Contact-ID alarm
+Seven Model AP15, PC-Alarm Panel or Alarm Panel Simulator, transmits Ademcoâ Contact-ID alarm

 messages to alarm receivers by starting commands sent at RS232C interface in